Skip to Content

 The Port Angeles park entrance is nearly two hours away so if you want to stay at this lovely lodge, you might want to also plan a night or two on the northwest side of the park.

 The lodge has an indoor pool, hot tub and sauna.
 Its Roosevelt dining room has lake views.
-And rooms might offer balconies, lake views and fire places.
+Some rooms offer balconies, lake views or fire places.

 There are rain forest trails nearby and the lake offers walking trails, scenery and water activities like kayaking.